robert780612/VRDL-HW3/README.md

 ## Dataset Preparation
 ### Download Official Image
-Download and extract Pascal VOC dataset
+Download and extract Pascal VOC dataset.
+Put them into "./pascal voc"

 ### Prepare Images
 Detectron2 supports standard COCO and Pascal VOC format, so there is no need any preprocessing.